 When are Campus Departures allowed?

-- Essential Student Appointments - Parent(s)/Guardian(s) must contact the Health Center as far in advance as possible to discuss the need for any essential, off-campus appointments such as doctor visits, orthodontist appointments, etc. To lessen the risk of exposure, School staff will be the first preferred option for transporting the student to and from the appointment.
+Essential Student Appointments - Parent(s)/Guardian(s) must contact the Health Center as far in advance as possible to discuss the need for any essential, off-campus appointments such as doctor visits, orthodontist appointments, etc. To lessen the risk of exposure, School staff will be the first preferred option for transporting the student to and from the appointment.
+We highly encourage families to schedule these types of appointments while students are home over breaks.

-- Campus Departure Plan - When a student’s campus departure plan is enacted, the School is requiring the student to depart because the student needs to heal/recover from an illness at home or is sent home as a precaution as a result of the contact tracing process, such as a symptomatic roommate, failure to follow protocol, etc.
+- Campus Departure Plan - When a student’s campus departure plan (completed during the enrollment process) is enacted, the School is requiring the student to depart because the student needs to heal/recover from an illness at home or is sent home as a precaution as a result of the contact tracing process, such as a symptomatic roommate, failure to follow protocol, etc.

 Can packages be sent to students on campus?

-Yes, Oldfields is still receiving and processing mail.
+Yes, Oldfields is still receiving and processing mail and package deliveries.

 What does dorm life during COVID-19 look like?